Copy Databases with Backup and Restore

-Some additional considerations that may affect this process:
+The following topics address additional considerations that may affect this process.

-Restoring a database automatically creates the database files needed by the restoring database.
-By default, the files created by SQL Server during the restoration process use the same names and paths as the backup files from the original database on the source computer.
+Restoring a database automatically creates the database files that are needed by the restoring database.
+By default, the files that are created by SQL Server during the restoration process use the same names and paths as the backup files from the original database on the source computer.